A pretty layered cake from Malaysia resembling topographic map, with matcha (Japanese green tea powder) and cocoa powder.

 - Divide batter into two, add matcha to one of the two batter, leaving the other plain.

-- Spoon half of the plain batter to the prepared pan, gently level the batter, then dust a thin layer of cocoa powder on top.
+- Create the layers: Spoon half of the plain batter to the prepared pan, gently level the batter, then dust a thin layer of cocoa powder on top.
 Spoon half of the matcha batter on top and gently level the batter, and dust again with cocoa powder.
 Repeat with remaining plain batter, a dusting of cocoa powder, and finally the remaining matcha batter.

 - Bake in the preheated oven for about 40 minutes, or until a cake tester comes out clean.